 If the individuals in conflict cannot reach a mutually satisfactory resolution, either employee may contact his/her supervisor to request mediation between the conflicting parties.
+The supervisor will ensure the other supervisor is informed of the conflict.
 If this meeting facilitated by the supervisor(s) of conflicting employees does not resolve the conflict, either employee may address a written request for conflict resolution to the responsible manager.
 The manager, in consultation with the Human Resources Manager, will meet with the conflicting parties to develop a plan for timely resolution of the conflict.

-If the conflict involves an employee and his/her supervisor, the employee should still first seek a face to face meeting with the supervisor to attempt to resolve the conflict.
+If the conflict involves an employee and his/her supervisor, the employee should still first seek a face-to-face meeting with the supervisor to attempt to resolve the conflict.
 If this meeting does not produce a resolution, the employee may address a written request for conflict resolution to the responsible manager.
 (This request should be addressed to the Executive Director if the employee's supervisor is a manager.)